-All make up days must be approved and scheduled with the clinical coordinator in agreement with the clinical instructor.
+All make up days must be approved and scheduled with the Clinical Coordinator in agreement with the Clinical Preceptor.
 No make-up days are permitted when the University is closed due to university observed holidays and during the week in December.

-Grade drops as indicated below will occur unless special circumstances exist.
-These must be approved by program faculty.
+Grade drops as indicated below will occur unless special circumstances exist (must be approved by program faculty.